ephel-lang/ephel/README.md

 #### Module option

 We can now propose an implementation of optional expression.
-For this purpose we propose the type definion thanks to the postix operator `_?` in order to retrieve the expressivity offered by other langages like Swift, Dart or Kotlin for example.
+For this purpose we propose the type definition thanks to the postfix operator `_?` to retrieve the expressivity offered by other languages like Swift, Dart or Kotlin for example.

 ```ocaml
 -{ Type definition }-